CDCgov/prime-simplereport/.github/pull_request_template.md

 ## Checklist for Author and Reviewer

 ### UI
-- [ ] Any changes to the UI/UX have been approved by design
+- [ ] Any changes to the UI/UX are approved by design
-- [ ] Any new or edited error messages have been approved by design
+- [ ] Any new or updated content (e.g. error messages) are approved by design

 ### Testing
 - [ ] Includes a summary of what a code reviewer should verify